 While candy bars and French fries aren’t ideal for six-pack sculpting, keep in mind it’s not all about the foods you should skimp on or skip.

-These eight foods combined with heavy lifting can help you “whip up a batch of biceps in no time,” as a Men’s Health article puts it:
+These seven foods combined with heavy lifting can help you “whip up a batch of biceps in no time,” as a Men’s Health article puts it:

 - EGGS: This nutrition-packed orb packs more muscle-building-friendly protein per punch than any other food.
 Eggs also have vitamins B6, B12, D and E, iron, riboflavin, folate, phosphorus and zinc.
 Be sure to eat the whole thing (shells not included).